RAKWireless/udp-packet-forwarder/README.md

 ### Auto-discover

 The auto-discover feature is capable of finding connected concentrators to SPI and USB ports as long as they are Corecell or 2g4 ones (SX1302, SX1303 and SX1280-based).
 You can enable this feature by setting the `DEVICE` variable to `AUTO`.

+*Note: up-front auto-discover does not work properly with PicoCell concentrators yet.
+You can still use the `./find_concentrator` script, thou.*

 This feature walks the corresponding interfaces until it finds the required concentrator and then resets the `DEVICE` and `INTERFACE` variables accordingly.
 Doing so takes some time  on boot (up to 3 seconds for each device it checks), if you want to speed up the boot process you can set the `DEVICE` explicitly after looking for it with the `find` utility (see `Find the concentrator` section below).